Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 > {: .solution}
 {: .challenge}

-The question of how much contamination we can tolerate and how much completeness do we need depends a lot on the scientific question being tackled.
+How much contamination we can tolerate and how much completeness we need depends on the scientific question being tackled.

+To help us, we can use a standard called Minimum Information about a Metagenome-Assembled Genome (MIMAG), developed by the Genomics Standard Consortium.
+You can read more about MIMAG in [this 2017 paper](https://www.nature.com/articles/nbt.3893).

-In the Minimum information about a metagenome-assembled genome (MIMAG) microbial standards [Bowers, R., Kyrpides, N., Stepanauskas, R. et al., 2017](https://www.nature.com/articles/nbt.3893).
-A framework to determine MAG quality from statistics is outlined.
-Three different metrics to be assigned as either; High, Medium or Low quality draft metagenome assembled genomes.
+As part of the standard,a framework to determine MAG quality from statistics is outlined.
+A MAG can be assigned one of three different metrics: High, Medium or Low quality draft metagenome assembled genomes.

 See the table below for an overview of each category.

 | Quality Category | Completeness | Contamination | rRNA/tRNA encoded|